Scalable Bayes via Barycenter in Wasserstein Space: Experiments

 \subsection{Setup}

 We compared WASP with consensus Monte Carlo (CMC) \citep{Scoetal16}, semiparametric density product (SDP) \citep{NeiWanXin13}, and variational Bayes (VB).
 The sample sizes and the number of parameters in our experiments were chosen such that sampling from the full data posterior distribution was computationally feasible.
-Every sampling algorithm was run 10,000 iterations.
+Every sampling algorithm ran for 10,000 iterations.
 We discarded the first 5,000 samples as burn-in and thinned the chain by collecting every fifth sample.
 Convergence of the chains to their stationary distributions was confirmed using trace plots.
-All experiments were run on an Oracle Grid Engine cluster with 2.6GHz 16 core compute nodes.
+All experiments ran on an Oracle Grid Engine cluster with 2.6GHz 16 core compute nodes.
 Full data posterior computations were allotted memory resources of 64GB, and all other methods were allotted memory resources of 16GB.

 The sampling algorithm for the full data posterior was modified to obtain samples from the subset posteriors in CMC, SDP, and WASP.
 The sampling algorithms for subset posteriors in CMC and SDP were the same and were based on Equation (2) in \citet{Scoetal16}.
 The sampling algorithm for subset posteriors in WASP was based on \eqref{eqn:wasp-post}.
 Samples from the approximate posterior distributions of $\theta$ in CMC, SDP, and WASP were obtained in two steps.
 First, samples from subset posteriors of $\theta$ were obtained in parallel across $k$ subsets.
 Second, the samples of $\theta$ from all the subsets were combined using implementations of CMC and SDP in \texttt{parallelMCMC} package \citep{MirCon14} and using Algorithm \ref{algo:wasp} for the WASP.